Research Scientist at Berkeley Lab, California.

 I am a Research Scientist in the Computational Research Division at Berkeley Lab and received my PhD in Engineering Science: Computer Science (2015) at KU Leuven from which I also hold Master degrees in Mathematical Engineering (2010) and in Archaeology (2011).

 My main research fields are Applied Mathematics and Scientific Computing.
-My research interests range from numerical linear algebra and numerical software to quantum algorithms and quantum circuit synthesis.
+My research interests range from numerical linear algebra and numerical software to quantum computing and quantum algorithms.

 - (Nonlinear) Eigenvalue Problems